Are These Myths Holding You Back?

-Our reaction in the moment impacts greatly our dog’s reaction.
-If we flinch or cry out or coddle our dogs when it happens, we are reinforcing their feeling in that moment; “Ouch!”
+Our reaction at the moment impacts greatly our dog’s reaction.
+If we flinch or cry out or coddle our dogs when it happens, we are reinforcing their feeling at that moment; “Ouch!”

 So if they have been quicked for the first time and they feel the pain while you freak out, yes, this can make an impression on them.

 And if that event takes place during a fear period, it can make a significant impression.
 Enough to, in some cases, cause the dog to be very fearful of having his nails cut in the future.

 If, however, we have no reaction other than to continue trimming, our dogs are much less likely to react with anything more than a slight flinch of their paw.